-NFP House is made up of a Chief Executive Officer, Office Coordinator and Board of Directors.
-All of which are Gladstone locals.
+NFP House is made up of a Chief Executive Officer, Grant Writing Coordinator, Administration Assistant and Board of Directors, all of which are Gladstone locals.

 Board of Directors

 Nicole has a background in management, safety and vocational education and training with extensive experience in running not-for-profit organisations.
 Nicole works across many roles as Operations Manager of EQIP Gladstone, Trainer/Assessor at OSCA, President of Gladstone Paws, Founder of the Adopt-a-Grandparent and a Carer for the Gladstone & District Wildlife Carers Association Inc. She is highly involved in her community and has a passion to ensure that the community is well catered for.

 Colin has been living in Gladstone since the 90’s and along with his wife Mary he is owner of Elders Real Estate Gladstone.
 Colin is a Community Champion with numerous volunteer roles in not-for-profits and charitable organisations, including roles as a Board member and later Chairperson of GAPDL and the local branch of REIQ.
 He is still an active member and past President of Rotary Club of Gladstone Port Curtis and Gladstone Gropers Master’s Swimming Club.
 He is a Founding Member of Wild Goose Theatre Company, committee member of the RADF, a long-time supporter and volunteer with the Salvation Army and a member of Anglicare’s housing subcommittee in Rockhampton.